mmozuras/mmozuras.github.com/post/_posts/2017-12-04-cool-projects.md

 I feel that today, "Silicon Valley" is less and less of a parody.
 Crazier things happening in real life than in the show.

 There's another TV show I love from my childhood.
-Dragonball Z. I loved this anime series.
-I still watch [TeamFourStar's](http://teamfourstar.com) parody series "Dragonball Z Abridged."
+Dragon Ball Z. I loved this anime series.
+I still watch [TeamFourStar's](http://teamfourstar.com) parody series "Dragon Ball Z Abridged."

-I never imagined that Dragonball would be used to recruit developers.
+I never imagined that Dragon Ball would be used to recruit developers.

 A couple of weeks ago, peculiar billboards started appearing across Vilnius.
 They often seem to appear close to offices of tech companies.
 Odd.
 Those advertisements feature a young male going [Super Saiyan](https://www.youtube.com/watch?v=2cjbSgy3vSw), gadgets flying around him and an invitation to work on cool projects and "Level Up."
-For the uninitiated, Super Saiyan is a transformation in Dragonball Z that makes characters stronger.
+For the uninitiated, Super Saiyan is a transformation in Dragon Ball Z that makes characters stronger.

 I can only wonder what Akira Toriyama and Toei Animation would think about the likeness of their characters used to recruit.
 It might fall under "Fair Use."
 I don't find it tasteful either way.